-The Quilt took a break this week...mostly due to remodeling issues at Silverado.
-So on Tuesday, I grabbed the Quilt and my friend Lorrie and we drove to Fayetteville, TX.
+Actually the quilt took a break from my senior groups, because the facility was having remodeling issues.
+So on Tuesday, I grabbed the Quilt and my friend Lorrie.
+We drove to Fayetteville, TX.

 A little airing out never hurts the quilt.
 (Actually I have to wash it constantly and that's why it's fading so much) But mostly this Quilt Adventure was about Lorrie and me...messing around with our cameras on a windy March day!

 So, I didn't spread the quilt on any tables this week.
 No children sat on it and no older folks talked around it or spilled coffee on it.
 But I guess this is a first time the quilt got to hang from a clothesline!
 That's a new adventure for the quilt.
 And it took quite a beating in the wind!

 To be honest, the Magic Quilt was just along for the ride.
 These are the quilts that we really brought to photograph.
 A couple were made by my mother-in- law, but some go further back.
 Their patchwork and stitching designs put the Magic Quilt to shame.
 I would never let kids dance around on these.

 I spotted this clothesline years ago behind a vacant house in Fayetteville.
 I've always thought about going back to photograph it.
 Luckily Lorrie is an artist who sometimes shoots photos to paint.
 Her enthusiasm was all I needed.
 She brought the baskets and I brought the quilts.
 Luckily I also brought a tripod so we could do at least one silly pose.
 Lorrie and I really are neighbors and here we imagining what it might be like to have been neighbors in a different era!